fugu137/tutor-finder_demo/readme.md

 6. Set the username and password variables in the DatabaseConnection class to your MySQL username and password.
 7. Run `Application.java` at `\src\main\java\com\example\spring\` to start the server.
 8. Open `index.html` in a web browser to use the application.
 You should see some sample tutor profiles.
 Tutors can be added by clicking the icon at the top right of the screen.\*

-*Note: this is a work in progress and some features have not been implemented.
-(It's also just for demo purposes, which is why the user can both search and add tutors as if they are an admin.)